xiaojieliu17/Fiber-photometry/README.md

 For using:
 1) Downloaded and install Rstudio.
 2) Open the three R files and install all the related packages.
 3) Fill the information of the data file in 'FP_DataInfo.xlsx'.
-The file name should end with .csv.
+The filename column should end with .csv.
 4) Click 'Run APP' in the upper R corner to run the program.